 Data show that drowsy driving is a widespread hazard on U.S. roads.
 The AAA Foundation for Traffic Safety estimates that as many as one in five fatal accidents involve a fatigued driver.
 Drivers aged 16-24 years are most likely to be involved in a drowsy driving-related motor vehicle accident.

-Kerrie Warne first learned about this threat when her 18-year-old son, Tyler, died in a 2010 car crash after falling asleep behind the wheel.
+Kerrie Warne first learned about this threat when her 18-year-new son, Tyler, died in a 2010 car crash after falling asleep behind the wheel.

 “Parents need to know how much sleep their kids are really getting and understand what’s preventing them from getting enough,” said Warne, who founded an awareness organization, TyREDD (Tyler Raising Education about Driving Drowsy), and now speaks to young people about the dangers of drowsy driving.
 “My son had a TV in his room, a laptop and cell phone he used well into the night – and those things were contributing to his lack of sleep.”

 What can parents do?
 The Healthy Sleep Project encourages parents to model healthy sleep behavior, help teens develop a consistent sleep schedule, set restrictions on screen time before bed, and talk with young drivers about drowsy driving and how they can recognize the warning signs.

 “Drowsiness is similar to alcohol in how it compromises driving ability by reducing alertness and attentiveness, delaying reaction times, and hindering decision-making skills,” said Dr. Nathaniel Watson, president-elect of the American Academy of Sleep Medicine (AASM) and national spokesperson for the Healthy Sleep Project.
 “Drowsy driving is deadly, but it’s also completely avoidable.
 Parents need to talk with their kids about drowsy driving when they discuss other threats to driver safety such as distracted and drunk driving.”